113 St James Road, Northampton,

 Q. How do I care for my tattoo?

-A. It is important to follow these aftercare instructions to ensure that your tattoo stays looking as good as it possibly can. if will give you a aftercare form and also sell fade the itch cream if you don't have the right cream.
+A. It is important to follow these aftercare instructions to ensure that your tattoo stays looking as good as it possibly can.
+Speak with your Artist to be sure best how to handle aftercare and what to use to promote healing and longevity of the work.

 Step one: The tattooist will dress your tattoo with cling film after it has been done (this keeps in moisture and keeps dirt away from the broken skin).
 Leave this on for two hours before removing the dressing.
 The tattoo will likely be inflamed and sensitive.